mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ### Own your code

 Toolpad runs fully locally.
-All configuration is stored in local files which you can version-control, edit, and deploy any way you want.
+You're not stuck with an online code editor or a suboptimal github integration.
+All configuration is stored in local files which you can version-control, edit, and deploy in any way you want.

 ## How is Toolpad different from similar products on the market?